 About the Card

-One more article down.
-Thank you for reading this far.
-Leave your impressions, suggestions or critiques in the comment section below.
+One more article finished, thank you for reading so far.
+Leave your impressions of the card, suggestions or critiques, in the comment section.
 I'll try to answer all.
-See you next time.
+See you next time!